What is the registration deadline for Pennsylvania?

 Are there any identification requirements to vote in Pennsylvania?

-Pennsylvania's voter ID law (Act 18) is currently being challenged in court and will NOT be in effect for the November 5, 2013 General Election.
+Pennsylvania's voter ID law (Act 18) was deemed unconstitutional by a Commonwealth Court judge on January 17, 2014 and will NOT be in effect for the May 20 Primary Election.
+Click here for more info.

 Where can I find more information?